Use tasks to efficiently organize and manage property operations, including housekeeping, maintenance, check-ins, and other operational activities.

 5. At the top-right, click Edit.

-8. Click Save, then click Save again.
+8. Click Save, and in the pop-up, click Save again.

 Create a task template

-Step by step:
+Step by step

 1. Sign in to your Guesty account.